drosanda/seme_adminhtml/readme.md

 # Seme Framework AdminHTML Theme
 This pilot project for dmin HTML Theme for Seme Framework.

-## HTML Theme Installation
+## Installation
-Open your terminal or CMD:
+You can install this repo as HTML theme.
+Todo that open your terminal or CMD:
 - Change dir into desired directory, example if using XAMPP :
   - [WINDOWS] `cd d:\XAMPP\htdocs\` or
   - [MAC] `cd /Applications/XAMPP/htdocs/` or